Pizza Dough Hydration Levels Explained – Why Moisture Matters

 Here is a rough set of instructions for you to follow:

-- Let your dehydrated pizza dough rest at room temperature for several hours to relax the gluten as much as possible.
+- If your dough is cold, let it rest for several hours (or until room temperature) to relax the gluten as much as possible.

 - Determine how much water you want to add to your dehydrated dough (for this example, we’ll say 300ml)

-- Fill a large bowl with the desired about of water.
+- Fill a large bowl with the desired amount of lukewarm water.

-- After your pizza dough has rested and is relaxed, pull of a small chunk of it and drop it in the bowl of water.
+- When your pizza dough is relaxed, place half of it into the bowl of water.

-- Take the remaining amount of dough and mix it with the dough-water mixtures.
+- Take the remaining amount of dough and mix it with the dough-water mixture.
 Knead it until both parts are thoroughly incorporated.

-- Place this newly hydrated pizza dough in a covered bowl and let it rise again for 2-3 hours.
+- Place the incorporated dough in a covered bowl and let it rest again for 2-3 hours.

 But very likely this will not work well and you’ll simply end up trying to mix a dry dough into a soupy mess.
 I simply offer this as a last resort for those of you who have run out of flour and are desperate for some homemade pizza.

-That being said, it can still work though depending on how dehydrated your dough is.
+That being said, it can still work though depending on how dehydrated your dough is, and how experienced you are working with dough.

 In most cases however, assuming you have the extra flour, the easiest thing to do is start over and make a new batch of dough.